Documentation

 Monitoring Process

-When a TCP probe is configured, Proberix performs the following steps to monitor the specified host and port:
+When a TCP probe is executed, Proberix performs the following steps:

-1. The probe attempts to establish a TCP connection to the specified host and port.
+1. Attempts to establish a TCP (or TLS, if configured) connection to the specified host and port, using a fixed timeout of 5 seconds.

 This process ensures that the monitoring is lightweight and efficient, making it suitable for real-time checks of TCP-based services.